We are please to announce the release of Ember.js 1.12 and the first beta in the 1.13 series.

 computed properties, in Ember 1.12.

-To create a settable computed property in Ember 1.11 an if statement was used
+To create a settable computed property in Ember 1.11 an if

 to differentiate the get from the set logic.
 For example: